masyl/dndominos/rules.md

 - Tile: Each domino is considered to be composed of two tile, with each tile having it's own value.
 - Blank tile: One half of domino that has no number value.
 - Double-blank: The one domino that has two blank tiles, thus no value.
 This domino represents the spawn tile.
 - Spawn tile: The double-blank domino is where the player enters the dungeon.
-Also the place where the player are sent when bested in combat.
+Also the place where the player might fall when respawning.
 - Room: Two dominoes placed side-by-side to form a square of 4 tiles or more (2 by 2).
 - Corridors: Path when players can move, formed by contiguously placing dominoes next to each others.
 - Rest: